-In order to attain a BSE or BS degree, a student must achieve a final overall average of 2.0 or higher for all University of Michigan – Dearborn courses taken while enrolled in CECS.
-In addition, the student must obtain a grade point average of 2.0 or more for all elected CECS courses.
+In order to attain a BSE or BS degree in CECS, a student must achieve a final overall grade point average of 2.0 or higher for all University of Michigan – Dearborn courses taken.
+In addition, the student must obtain a grade point average of 2.0 or more for all elected CECS Major courses.

-A student must repeat, as early as possible, any required courses in which a C-, D+, D, or D- grade is received in a given term if either the overall GPA or CECS GPA falls below 2.0 at the end of that term.
-Moreover, if a student on academic probation earns a C-, D+, D, or D- grade in a prerequisite for another course, such a course cannot be elected without first repeating the prerequisite course.
+It is recommended a student repeat, as early as possible, any required courses in which a D+ or D grade is received in a given term if either the overall GPA or Major GPA falls below 2.0 at the end of that term.
+Many courses, including Math courses, require a C- grade as a prerequisite to the next course in a sequence.

-Any course in which a student received D- must be repeated, even if the course was taken when the student’s overall cumulative GPA, and/or GPA in CECS courses, was above 2.0.
+Any course in which a student received D- must be repeated, even if the course was taken when the student’s overall cumulative GPA, and/or GPA in Major courses, was above 2.0.

 Neither credit nor grade points are allowed for a course in which a student received an E grade.
 Any deficiency of grade points (below 2.0 average) resulting from one or more E grades must be made up while enrolled in this College before the student is restored to good standing.
 A required course in which a grade of E has been assigned must be repeated on this campus during the student’s next academic term.

 The records of CECS students are reviewed at the end of each term by the Academic Standing Committee.
-Three degrees of scholastic deficiency are used by the Committee to identify a student’s unsatisfactory performance resulting from C-, D+, D, D-, and E grades: warning, on probation, or required to withdraw.
+Three degrees of scholastic deficiency are used by the Committee to identify a student’s unsatisfactory performance resulting from poor grades: warning, on probation, or required to withdraw.

 In cases where the grade average for one term falls below 2.0 while the overall average remains above 2.0, the student normally will receive a warning letter from the Committee.